AhemOne/LamboCoins/README.md

 ### FAQ
 - **Why Lamborghini?**

-The first car any cryptomillionaire must buy is obviously a Lamborghini, so logically the original ultra rare coin should be based on them
+The first car any cryptomillionaire must buy is obviously a Lamborghini, so logically the original ultra rare coin should be based on them.

 - **Why only 256 coins?**

 For Exclusivity, Like a real Lamborghini each coin is exclusive and made in limited numbers.
-This IGO is the only IGO that will occur meaning you will be one of the elite few who can have the privelege of owning one (or many, depending on how much Ether you have)
+This IGO is the only IGO that will occur meaning you will be one of the elite few who can have the privelege of owning one (or many, depending on how much Ether you have).
+256 was chosen because it is equal to 2^8, it's an awesome number.

 - **How do I get them?**

-Just send Ether to the contract address, coins will be distributed to the highest bidders such that the lowest bid, when applied to these highest bidders, will distribute no more than 250 coins to them
+Add the contract above to your ethereum client.
+Website coming soon!

 - **If I dont get any coins will I get my Ether back?**

-No, it's a risk you must be willing to take.
-No one said ultra-exclusivity would be cheap.
+You may withdraw funds up until the ICO contract is finished.
+After this time any remaining funds can no longer be refunded.

 ### To Do:
 - [x] Write Contract